sheenarbw/eleventy-tilde-template/content/compound-interest/project-compound-interest-calc/index.md

 ---
-title: "Compound interest project: fun with spreadsheets"
+_db_id: 705
 content_type: project
-submission_type: link
 prerequisites:
   hard:
   - content/compound-interest/basics
+submission_type: link
+title: 'Compound interest project: fun with spreadsheets'
 ---

 Use google spreadsheets to play with some numbers.
 Maybe give people the spreadsheet and then let them plug in numbers and play